wradlib/wradlib/doc/source/team.rst

 Contributers
 ------------

 Do you want to help in enhancing the capabilities of wradlib?
 You can join the team of `developers`_!
 But you can also contribute code (in any programming language) or documentations of specific algorithms you consider useful so that we can include these in wradlib.
-In this case, we can include you or your group in the list of contributers.

 Users
 -----

 By using wradlib you can also contribute to its development by reporting bugs or by proposing new developments.
 We need your continuous feedback to improve *wradlib*.
 For this purpose, use the issues tab of `wradlib's Bitbucket repository <https://bitbucket.org/wradlib/wradlib>`_ site in order to raise an issue.

+We also encourage you to register to the mailing list `wradlib-users <https://groups.google.com/forum/?fromgroups=#!forum/wradlib-users>`_.
+Using this mailing list or forum, you can ask other users and developers for help and help others, and we can notify you about the latest updates and developments.

-The current list of *wradlib* users include (in alphabetical order):
+Selection of institutions using *wradlib* (in alphabetical order):

+   - Helmholtz-Centre for Environmental Research (UFZ), Germany

-   - National Institute of Geological Sciences (Philippines)
+   - National Institute of Geological Sciences, Philippines

+   - Tohoku University, Graduate School of Science, Japan

+   - University of Bonn, Institute of Meteorology, Germany

-   - University of Potsdam, Institure for Earth and Environmental Sciences (Germany)
+   - University of Potsdam, Institute of Earth and Environmental Sciences, Germany

-   - University of Stuttgart, Institut für Wasser- und Umweltsystemmodellierung, Germany
+   - University of Stuttgart, Institut fuer Wasser- und Umweltsystemmodellierung, Germany